 Agar has been part of scientific study for decades, if not longer.
 The material comes from red algae, which have been harvest in areas such as California and eastern Asia.
-The algae is boiled and then cooled to a thick paste.
+The algae are boiled and then cooled to a thick paste.
 Agar as a growing medium is more useful than cooking gelatin but has a similar consistency.

 It is not eaten by bacteria, which makes it more stable than regular gelatin.
-There are many different types of agar but plain nutrient agar is the one that doesn’t grow a particular bacteria.
+There are many different types of agars, but plain nutrient agar is the one that doesn’t grow a particular bacterium.
 This makes it a good base medium for germinating plants with agar.
 In a comparison of agar and soil, agar reduces bacterial introductions while soil may actually favor certain bacteria.

 Why Use Agar as a Growing Medium?

 Instead of soil, using agar for plant growing creates a more hygienic medium.
 The differences between agar and soil are vast, but the biggest are that agar is semi-solid, making it easy with which to work and necessary ingredients such as nutrients and vitamins can be added in exacting amounts.